Where is StoneGate located?

 StoneGate has three emergency vehicle access points to ensure that residents have safe and convenient access into and out of the development.

 What is StoneGate prepared to do in case of a forest fire?

-With three points of access into and out of the development, firefighters will have the ability to safely and quickly respond to a fire from any point on the property.
+With three points of access into and out of the development and a new road network with fire hydrants, firefighters will have the ability to safely and quickly respond to a fire from any point on the property.
 In addition, the site’s natural drainage features serve to create an outdoor amenity for the community and help to make water available throughout the development.